marina601/discover-malta/README.md

 - If the user is logged in:
         - A form is presented to the user letting them easily add the review to this trip.
         - The user may only add the review to a specific trip once this trip has been purchased by the user
-        - Otherwise the toast message is displayed to the user, letting them know they must purchase the trip first
+        - Otherwise, the toast message is displayed to the user, letting them know they must purchase the trip first
-        - User must rate the trip and add the review title in order to submit the review
+        - User must rate the trip and add the review title to submit the review
-        - Rating is accepted in decimal values with minimum of 0.5 and maximum of 5 star rating
+        - Rating is accepted in decimal values with a minimum of 0.5 and a maximum of 5-star rating
-        - Star rating are displayed in the form via radio input fields, which are hidden and their labels are being transformed into font awesome stars.
+        - Star rating is displayed in the form via radio input fields, which are hidden and their labels are being transformed into font awesome stars.
-        - The stars are highlighted on hover using css styling
+        - The stars are highlighted on hover using CSS styling
-        - Custom validation message is added to review title and displayed to the user if not entered.
+        - Custom validation message is added to the review title and displayed to the user if not entered.
-        - Once the form is valid and submited, there are two checks:
+        - Once the form is valid and submitted, there are two checks:
             - If the user has already submitted the review for this trip, the review gets updated
             - If this is a new review, a review gets created
-            - A function in the "trips.models.py" calculateds the average rating and total number of review if applicable.
+            - A function in the "trips.models.py" calculates the average rating and a total number of reviews if applicable.
-        - The page refreshes, the total number of review is updated and average star rating.
+        - The page refreshes, the total number of reviews is updated and the average star rating is calculated.
-        - User reveiw is displayed.
+        - User review is displayed.

-- If user is not logged in:
+- If the user is not logged in:
         - The form is not displayed.
-        - A message displayed to the user instead prompting them to login and rate their experience.
+        - A message is displayed to the user instead of a form, prompting them to log in and rate their experience.

-- Review field is not required, as many users do not like to write a long review, by simplifying the process the site would gaine more reviews from users.
+- Review field is not required, as many users do not like to write a long review, by simplifying the process the site would gain more reviews from users.

     - ![review-form](readme-files/images/add-review-img.png)

 #### Reviews

 - Reviews are displayed for a specific trip in form of the bootstrap cards
-- To keep the card styling consistant they benefit from the same box shadow property as the card-trip
+- To keep the card styling consistent they benefit from the same box-shadow property as the card-trip
-- Min-height property is added to the card to keep the elements the same heigh and consistant
+- Min-height property is added to the card to keep the elements the same heigh and consistent
-- Total number of review also displayed to the user to let them know how many reviews are there for this trip
+- Total number of reviews also displayed to the user to let them know how many reviews are there for this trip
-- The reviews are displayed in descending order, newest one first
+- The reviews are displayed in descending order,the newest one first
-- The review card consist of review title, star rating which is displayed in form of the star icons and value condition to give colour to the stars:
+- The review card consists of review title, star rating which is displayed in form of the star icons and value condition to give colour to the stars:
         - `<i class="fas fa-star{% if review.rating == 0.5 %}-half{% elif review.rating < 1 %}-o{%endif%}" aria-hidden="true"></i>`
 - If there is an actual review it will be displayed.
-- In the footer of the reveiw card, user icon is displayed together with user.first_name.
+- In the footer of the review card,the user icon is displayed together with the user.first_name.
-- The date is formated in the template to give the user a better visual effect:
+- The date is formatted in the template to give the user a better visual effect:
         - `{{ review.created_at|date:"M d, Y" }}`
-- It also let's the user know if this review has been updated or just created, as it tracks user updates in the databae
+- It also lets the user know if this review has been updated or just created, as it tracks user updates in the database

 - If the user is logged in and created a review:
-        - They are able to see Edit and Delete button in their review card
+        - They can see Edit and Delete buttons in their review card
-        - The user may click Update button which will lead then to pre populated form with their review
+        - The user may click the Update button which will lead them to the pre-populated form with their review
-        - The user may click Delete button which will display a modal asking them to confirm their decition
+        - The user may click the Delete button which will display a modal asking them to confirm their decision
-        - If Review is deleted the quantities are being updated and toast message is displayed to the user
+        - If the Review is deleted the quantities are being updated and a toast message is displayed to the user

-- If there are no review for this trip, a message is displayed letting the user know this trip has not been reviewed yet.
+- If there is no review for this trip, a message is displayed letting the user know this trip has not been reviewed yet.

 - ![reviews](readme-files/images/reviews-images.png)